Why are LETs so important?

 To reduce emissions in a way that maintains Australia’s growth is an economy-wide challenge, and that means helping emissions intensive industries, including manufacturing, transport and agriculture, reduce their carbon footprint.

-Closing the gap between emissions and economic growth is “the biggest global challenge of our era” according to Australia’s Chief Scientist Dr Alan Finkel AO.
+Closing the gap between emissions and economic growth is “the biggest global challenge of our era” according to Australia’s former Chief Scientist Dr Alan Finkel AO.

 Just as it has throughout modern history, technology has a critical role in the solution.
 Low emission technology, working alongside renewable technology, can keep Australia powering forward to a clean energy future by reducing and removing emissions.